fathi0amir/fathi0amir.github.io/about.md

 is my CV in latex.
 There is the PDF file and the LaTeX source in case anyone is interested in it.

 ### Contact info
+8C08

+Interdisciplinary Research Building for Science and Technology

+Academia Sinica

+02-27899985

 [fathi0amir@gmail.com](mailto:fathi0amir@gmail.com);
 [Linkedin](https://www.linkedin.com/in/fathi0amir/);